 Homogenous 96-Plex PEA Immunoassay Exhibiting High Sensitivity, Specificity, and Excellent Scalability

-Authors Erika Assarsson, Martin Lundberg, Göran Holmquist, Johan Björkesten, Stine Bucht Thorsen, Daniel Ekman, Anna Eriksson, Emma Rennel Dickens, Sandra Ohlsson, Gabriella Edfeldt, Ann-Catrin Andersson, Patrik Lindstedt, Jan Stenvang, Mats Gullberg, Simon Fredriksson Products Hypernova DNA Polymerase – to be discontinued, Uracil DNA Glycosylase (UDG) (EN19), PWO Polymerases Year 2014 Source PLOS one
+Authors Erika Assarsson, Martin Lundberg, Göran Holmquist, Johan Björkesten, Stine Bucht Thorsen, Daniel Ekman, Anna Eriksson, Emma Rennel Dickens, Sandra Ohlsson, Gabriella Edfeldt, Ann-Catrin Andersson, Patrik Lindstedt, Jan Stenvang, Mats Gullberg, Simon Fredriksson Products Hypernova DNA Polymerase – Discontinued, Uracil DNA Glycosylase (UDG) (EN19), Year 2014 Source PLOS one